Interested in pursuing an educational pathway leading to the

 Registered Dietitians (RD) or Registered Dietitian Nutritionists (RDN) are specially-trained health professionals who use their expertise in food and nutrition to improve the health and well-being of individuals, groups, and communities.
 RD/RDNs utilize evidence-based practice to translate and leverage the science of nutrition to help others understand the connection between food and health, and provide tailored, practical guidance to meet their needs and goals.
 Because of this, the RD/RDN credential "unlocks" a wide array of unique career opportunities.

-Pre-Dietetics at UWM is a set of courses commonly required for admission to ACEND-accredited graduate-level programs in dietetics.
 Most Pre-Dietetics courses are integrated into the BS in Nutritional Sciences - making it an efficient option for students interested in pursuing the RDN credential.
 However, Pre-Dietetics can be combined with any undergraduate major.
 More information about Pre-Dietetics courses can be found in the Requirements tab.

 By declaring your interest in pursuing Pre-Dietetics, UWM advisors will be able to provide you with appropriate academic and pre-professional guidance.
 More information about how to declare Pre-Dietetics can be found in the Advising tab.

-Now available at UWM: Master of Public Health (MPH) - Nutrition and Dietetics Future Education Model Graduate Program
+Now available at UWM: Master of Public Health (MPH) - Nutrition and Dietetics

 The University of Wisconsin-Milwaukee's MPH-Nutrition and Dietetics program has been granted candidate status* by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (312) 899-0040 ext.
 5400).

-UWM’s MPH-Nutrition and Dietetics program has been designed to align with ACEND’s® Future Education Model Accreditation Standards for Graduate Programs in Nutrition and Dietetics.
+UWM’s MPH-Nutrition and Dietetics program has been designed to align with ACEND’s® Future Education Model Accreditation Standards for Graduate Programs in Nutrition and Dietetics (GP).
 These accreditation standards require the integration of didactic coursework with supervised experiential learning in a competency-based curriculum designed to prepare students for careers as registered dietitian nutritionists (RDNs).

 More information (including admission requirements) can be found on the MPH-Nutrition and Dietetics program webpage.